History

 April 2018

-The University of Alaska has received another five-year renewal fro the NIH to renew its INBRE program for the fourth time.
+The University of Alaska has received another five-year renewal from the NIH to renew its INBRE program for the fourth time.
 Alaska INBRE will continue to build interdisciplinary collaborations following a One Health approach.
 It will fund training and services in genetic studies, support, and training of graduate students, and research experiences for UA undergraduates.

 May 2017